ATaylorEmmons/Galaxy-Toy/README.md

 # Galaxy-Toy
 A model 2D galaxy using a GPU Particle System.

+### Controls
 Use the W and S keys to interact.
+This adjusts the phase.
+Loosely it is a rotation of the camera about the center ofthe galaxy.

 ## To Do's